Create column labels and spanners via delimited column names

 limit

-argument, and, we get to specify from which side of the column name the splitting should occurreversal of fragments: we can reverse the order the fragments we get from the splitting procedure
+argument, and, we get to specify from which side of the column name the splitting should commencereversal of fragments: we can reverse the order the fragments we get from the splitting procedure with the

-column constraints: define which columns in a gt table that should participate in spanner creation using vectors or tidyselect-style expressions
+argumentcolumn constraints: it's possible to constrain which columns in a gt table should participate in spanner creation using vectors or tidyselect-style expressions

 Usage